Rdawson96/WhitbyBC/README.md

     1. Log in to GitHub and locate the [GitHub Repository](https://github.com/).

-    2. At the top of the Repository, locate the Settings button on the menu.
+    2. At the top of the Repository, Go to the Settings button on the menu.

     3. Scroll down the Settings page until you locate the Pages section.